Atlantic slave trade: African awareness of the conditions of slavery in the Americas

+William Ansah Sessarakoo, the son of Eno Baisie Kurentsi (John Currantee) of Anomabu.
+Both father and son were active slave traders, with John Currantee being the political leader of this major slave exporting town.

-It is difficult to reconstruct and generalize how Africans residing in Africa understood the Atlantic slave trade, though there is evidence for some societies that African elites and slave traders had awareness of the conditions of the slaves who were transported to the Americas.
-According to Robin Law, the royal elites of the kingdom of Dahomey must have had an "informed understanding" of the fates of the Africans they sold into slavery.
-Dahomey sent diplomats to Brazil and Portugal who returned with information about their trips.
-In addition, a few royal elites of Dahomey had experienced slavery for themselves in the Americas before returning to their homeland.
+It is difficult to reconstruct and generalise how local people in Africa understood the Atlantic slave trade during the period, though according to Robin Law, it seems clear that in Ouidah, and among the ruling elites in Dahomey, there was an informed understanding of where slaves were transported to, and happened to them when they got there.
+According to Robin Law, the elites of Dahomey must have had an "informed understanding" of the fates of the Africans they sold into slavery.
+Dahomey sent diplomats to Brazil and Portugal who returned with information about the trips.
+Royal elites of Dahomey had experienced slavery in the Americas before returning to their homeland.
 The only apparent moral issue that the kingdom had with slavery was the enslavement of fellow Dahomeyans, an offense punishable by death, rather than the institution of slavery itself.

 On the Gold Coast, it was common for slave-trading African rulers to encourage their children to learn about Europeans by sending them to sail on European ships, live inside European forts, or travel to Europe or America for an education.
-Diplomats also traveled to European capital cities.
-The elites even rescued fellow elites who were tricked into slavery in the Americas by sending demands to the Dutch and the British governments, who complied due to fears of reduced trade and physical harm to hostages.
-An example is the case of William Ansah Sessarakoo, who was rescued from slavery in Barbados after being recognised by a visiting slave trader of the same Fante ethnic group, and later became a slave trader himself.

-Fenda Lawrence was a slave trader from the Gambia who lived and traded in Georgia and South Carolina as a free person.
+African diplomats traveled to European cities.
+Families rescued members tricked into slavery in the Americas by sending demands to the Dutch and British governments, who complied due to fears of reduced trade.
+An example is the case of William Ansah Sessarakoo, the son of a Fante slave trader on the Gold Coast, who was sold into slavery in Barbados by the British ship's captain who was supposed to take him to England to be educated.
+His father, a caboceer, or powerful political leader, was able to shut down the British trade until he was emancipated by the Royal African Company.
+Fenda Lawrence was a slave trader from the Gambia who traveled and traded in Georgia and South Carolina as a free person before returning home.

-A common assumption by Africans who were unaware of the true purpose of the Atlantic slave trade was that the Europeans were cannibals who planned on cooking and eating their captives.
-This rumour was a common source of significant distress for enslaved Africans.
+A common assumption by Africans who were unaware of the purpose of the Atlantic slave trade was that they had been sold to cannibals who planned on cooking and eating their captives.
+This belief was a source of significant distress for enslaved Africans; Thornton says it was a way of expressing their feeling that they considered themselves "the victims of a plot involving greedy and selfish people."